ramos-04/gitops-scaling/README.md

 ## Continuous Integration(CI) using GitHub Actions

-- Create an AWS ECR repository in AWS Cloud, configuring access between it and GitHub Actions.
+- Create an AWS ECR repository in AWS Cloud, configuring it to access GitHub Actions.
 As a best practice, please avoid storing long-term AWS access/secret keys credentials in GitHub Actions.
-Instead, kindly leverage ***Role based Authentication using OIDC***, which uses short-term term dynamically created tokens.
+Instead, kindly leverage ***Role based Authentication using OIDC***, which uses short-term term dynamically created tokens to establish authentication & authorization between GitHub Actions and AWS ECR service.
 Kindly follow the steps in the document below to establish this sort of authentication.

   https://devopscube.com/github-actions-oidc-aws/

-- CI pipelines are already provisioned and stored as ***Configuration as Code*** in the GitHub workflow yaml files of this repository at the path ".github/workflows".
+- CI pipelines are already provisioned and stored as ***Configuration as Code*** in the GitHub workflow yaml manifest of this repository at the path ".github/workflows".
 As soon as you merge a Pull Request(PR) in the 'main' branch, a CI build will trigger, which will build docker images for the applications, namely cors-proxy-server and mock-target-server, and upload them to the ECR repository.
 Thus, kindly merge a Pull Request in the 'main' branch to build the applications.

 ## Launch and Set Up ArgoCD Application(CD using GitOps)